 Students are responsible for any incidental costs, such as library fines and lab fees, incurred during the program.
 Students are responsible for all personal expenses including housing and transportation.

 Students are responsible for making their own housing arrangements and for all housing costs.
 Sciences Po’s Accommodation Office can provide students with some resources for locating housing.
-Similarly, the SIS Office of International Program Development may be able to connect students with past program participants who are willing to provide information about housing in Paris.
+Similarly, the SIS Office of International Programs may be able to connect students with past program participants who are willing to provide information about housing in Paris.
 However, students should expect to work independently to find housing in Paris.

 Visas and Immigration